fabiangreffrath/woof/README.md

 ## Support for more WAD files

  * The IWAD files shipped with the "Doom 3: BFG Edition" and the ones published by the FreeDoom project are now supported.
  * The level building code has been upgraded to use unsigned data types internally, which allows for loading maps that have been built in "extended nodes" format.
-Other map formats like e.g. DeePBSP and ZDBSP are not (and will probably never be) supported, though.
+ * Furthermore, maps using nodes in DeePBSP and (compressed or uncompressed) ZDBSP formats can now be loaded.
  * The renderer has been upgraded to use 32-bit integer variables internally, which fixes crashes in levels with extreme heights or height differences (e.g. ludicrm.wad MAP03).
  * A crash when loading maps with too short REJECT matrices has been fixed.
- * The port is more forgiving when composing textures with missing patches (which will be substituted with a dummy patch) or empty columns (which will be treated as transparent).
+ * The port is now more forgiving when composing textures with missing patches (which will be substituted by a dummy patch) or empty columns (which will be treated as transparent areas).

 ## Known issues

- * Savegames stored by a 64-bit executable can not be restored by a 32-bit executable - and are thus incompatible with the original MBF.
+ * Savegames stored by a 64-bit executable cannot be restored by a 32-bit executable - and are thus incompatible with the original MBF.
 This is because raw struct data is stored in savegames, and these structs contain pointers, and pointers have different sizes on 32-bit and 64-bit architectures.

 # Download